 - Design Toscano adds the macabre to the season, especially Halloween with this spooky evil scarecrow that can be set right in with your landscaping or on a porch step.

 - Hang a large scarecrow from Walmart on your front door to greet friends and neighbors, especially if you don't want a full-sized one in your yard.

-- Wayfair lets you welcome the fall with this scarecrow flag complete with a sunflower on his hat and his very own crow.
+- Hayneedle lets you welcome the fall with this scarecrow love flag complete with a sunflower on his hat and his very own crow.

 Some decorations can work for either a table or mantel centerpiece, while others are created for a specific use.

 - The primitive wooden candle lamp holder from Factory Direct Craft is ideal for a home with country or Americana décor.
 Add a plaid table runner and a few more candles to complete the look.

 - If a fresh floral arrangement is your ideal table centerpiece, opt for one with fall colors and a scarecrow figurine from Teleflora.

 Try your hand at creating your own brand of scarecrow theme décor.
-Quilters might enjoy making the Topsy Turvy Scarecrow Quilt using the kit from Country Sampler.
+People who sew might enjoy making the Topsy Turvy Scarecrow Runner using the kit from Happy Hollow Designs.
 You can also make your own whimsical fall wreath following simple instructions - just replace the owl decoration with a scarecrow.
 Of course, the ultimate DIY project would be to make your own scarecrow.